spacechase0/StardewValleyMods/SpaceCore/docs/README.md

     * You can set this menu to always show up when interacting with an NPC in the config, in case you want to (for example) prevent accidentally gifting an item to somebody.

 Provided functionality for content pack authors:
+* New tile action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
+* New touch action - `spacechase0.SpaceCore_TriggerAction triggerActionId` - for running a trigger action, set the Trigger to "Manual"
+* New trigger actions
+    * `spacechase0.SpaceCore_OnItemUsed` - use item GSQ conditions to check the right item
+    * `spacechase0.SpaceCore_OnItemEaten` - use item GSQ conditions to check the right item
+* New trigger action actions
+    * `spacechase0.SpaceCore_PlaySound sound local` - `sound` = the cue ID, `local` = `true` if everyone near the player should hear it, `false` otherwise
+* Custom event commands
     * `damageFarmer amount`
     * `setDating npc`
     * `totemWarpEffect tileX tileY totemSpriteSheetPatch sourceRectX,SourceRectY,sourceRectWidth,sourceRectHeight` - will need to delay after this command if you want to wait for the animation to be done